DIALOGUES - a Collaboration with our Artist in Residence John L Morrison ...

 Join the creative conversation on Instagram now by following the link here.

-The Dialogues sessions take place every Friday evening on Zoom.
+The Dialogues sessions take place on Zoom.

 To join in with the weekly chat contact us here.

 Artist in Residence, John L Morrison was interviewed by